surniaulula/wpsso/readme.txt

 = 3.37.8-1 =

 (2016/12/12) Renamed the multisite single-option constants and optimized their checks.
-Added a new SucomUtil::explode_csv() static method.
+Added a new SucomUtil explode_csv() static method.

 = 3.37.7-1 =